buahaha/django-eveuniverse/docs/developer.md

 ### Using generated testdata in your tests

-To user the generated testdata file in your test you need another script that creates objects from your generated JSON file.
+To utilize the generated testdata file in your test you need another script that creates objects from your generated JSON file.

 #### load_eveuniverse.py